 Local relevance is key to student engagement with climate change concepts.
-If you live near the sea, before the lesson, look up sea level change for one or more local areas between 1920 and 2020.
+If you live near the sea, before the lesson, look up sea level change for a nearby location between 1920 and 2020.
 (Easy-to-access data is available from the National Oceanic and Atmospheric Administration.)
-Consider having students graph changes in sea level for those areas as well.
-Students may also share their prior knowledge about sea level and weather in those areas.
+Consider having students plot changes in sea level for that location as well.
+Students may also share their prior knowledge about sea level and weather in that location.